HactarCE/NDCell/BUILDING.md

 2. Run `rustup.exe toolchain install stable-x86_64-pc-windows-msvc` to install the MSVC toolchain.
 3. Run `rustup.exe default stable-msvc` to select that toolchain as the default.
 4. Download/install [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
 (If you're reading this in the future, you can probably use a later version but you may have to adjust later commands if they include `Visual Studio 16 2019`.)
-5. Just install Visual Studio IDE too, because we'll need that later in order to build LLVM.
+5. Install Visual Studio IDE too, because we'll need that later in order to build LLVM.
+6. Download/install [CMake](https://cmake.org/download/).
+This is required in order to build [mimalloc](https://github.com/microsoft/mimalloc), which makes NDCell use less memory.
-6. To check if this all works, try making a new Rust project somewhere with `cargo new name-of-project`, `cd` into it, and run `cargo run`.
+7. To check if this all works, try making a new Rust project somewhere with `cargo new name-of-project`, `cd` into it, and run `cargo run`.
 It should compile and run successfully.
 If `rustc` can't find things, try rebooting.

 ### Part 2 - Building LLVM